J\'anossy densities and Darboux transformations for the Stark and cylindrical KdV equations: Introduction

 \subsubsection{Methodology and outline}

-In Section \ref{sec:2}, we will gather several properties and identities for the J\'anossy densities on which we will rely later, and we will give a probabilistic interpretation to the kernel $L_s^\sigma$.
-Two different factorizations of the J\'anossy densities will be of particular importance.
+In Section~\ref{sec:2}, we will gather several properties and identities for the J\'anossy densities on which we will rely later, and we will give a probabilistic interpretation to the kernel~$L_s^\sigma$.
+Of particular importance will be Proposition \ref{prop:janossyfactorization}, where we give two different factorizations of the J\'anossy densities.
+Both of them are relevant for two reasons.
+First, they have interesting probabilistic interpretations, as explained in Remark \ref{rem:prob interpr Janossy fact}.
+Secondly, they will be used both in Section \ref{sec:asymptotics} for the proof of Theorem \ref{thm:asy}, where part (i) and (ii) will be proved by using respectively the first and second factorization.

 In Section \ref{sec:Rhcharact}, we will characterize the J\'anossy densities and other relevant quantities in terms of a {$2\times 2$ matrix-valued} Riemann--Hilbert (RH) problem, by relying on the Its--Izergin--Korepin--Slavnov method~\cite{IIKS}.
-This RH characterization shows strong similarities with the one from \cite{BertolaCafasso} and we give a detailed comparison with the general methods of op.~cit. in Section~\ref{sec:BC}.
+The main difference with the classical RH problems in the context of integrable operators will be the presence of a further condition, requiring specific singular behavior at the points $\nu_j\in \mathbb{R}$ ($j=1,\dots,m$) appearing in the definition of the J\'anossy densities~\eqref{def:Jsigma}.
+In this sense, this RH characterization shows strong similarities with the one from~\cite{BertolaCafasso}, where the authors studied general Schlesinger transformations on RH problems and the consequences of these transformations on associated quantities, like the Malgrange--Bertola differential and the tau function (or the Fredholm determinant in this case).
+We give a detailed comparison with the general methods of \cite{BertolaCafasso} in Section~\ref{sec:BC}.
 Moreover, we establish a connection between the RH problem, the Stark boundary value problem~\eqref{eq:Stark}, and the cKdV equation~\eqref{cKdV}.
 This will enable us to prove Theorem~\ref{thm:Janossyphi}, Theorem~\ref{thm:Janossyphi2}, and Theorem~\ref{theorem:cKdV}.
+Section~\ref{sec:asymptotics} will be devoted to the asymptotic analysis of the RH problem from Section~\ref{sec:Rhcharact} and the related quantities $J_\s(X,T|\underline \nu), V_\s(X,T|\underline \nu)$.
+We will distinguish several regions in the $(X,T)$-plane which will require a different type of asymptotic analysis, and which lead to the results presented in Theorem~\ref{thm:asy}.
+We underline that the two parts of this result are obtained by different methods, in the following sense.
+As already mentioned, part~(i) relies on the first factorization of the J\'anossy densities from Proposition~\ref{prop:janossyfactorization} and thus its proof comes from classical asymptotic analysis of the Fredholm determinant factor in the right tail regime, see Lemma~\ref{lemma:H}.
+Part~(ii) relies instead on the second factorization from Proposition~\ref{prop:janossyfactorization} and its proof is derived by using previous results from~\cite{CafassoClaeysRuzza, CharlierClaeysRuzza} for the asymptotic behavior of the Fredholm determinant factor, summarized in Theorem~\ref{thm:CharlierClaeysRuzza}, and by exploiting the RH analysis of~\cite{CharlierClaeysRuzza} to obtain the asymptotic behavior of the finite determinant factor in the left-tail regime, achieved in Proposition~\ref{prop:decor}.
+Finally we conclude with some brief considerations about the various intermediate regimes.